sipost1/kraken2OTUtable/README.md

 ### Using the script

-The script needs to arguments.
+The script needs two arguments.
 First argument is the file, which will be used for the extraction.
 Second needs to be the desired level, like G, S, P, G1 etc...
 You can use multiple levels, separated by commas.

 Example: